VadimCoding/api-server/README.md

 ### From docker image
 You can choose to directly use the docker image and run it in a container.
-1. Get the image from `docker pull vadimdocker/api-server2:latest`
+1. Get the image from `docker pull vadimdocker/api-server2`
 2. Run it with `docker run vadimdocker/api-server2`
 3. Depending on your hosting configuration for docker, you might need to expose ports.

 ## CI/CD
 The CI is builind and pushing a new image when a new version of the code is produce on main with a tag.
-The git tag will be use for the image version.
+The git tag will be use for the image version on dockerhub.